-Working with your GP
+Working with your Doctor

 To overcome these barriers, GenderGP will no longer favour a ‘shared care agreement’ model.
-Instead, where medical involvement is required and agreed, we will provide you with regular ‘treatment summaries’ which can be given to your GP.
-This will include details of your medication, the blood tests you need and any other important information your GP needs to know.
-The treatment summary is intended to provide enough information for your GP to feel comfortable prescribing your medication and carrying out the necessary blood tests.
+Instead, where medical involvement is required and agreed, we will provide you with regular ‘treatment summaries’ which can be given to your doctor.
+This will include details of your medication, the blood tests you need and any other important information your doctor needs to know.
+The treatment summary is intended to provide enough information for your doctor to feel comfortable prescribing your medication and carrying out the necessary blood tests.
 The gender specialist that GenderGP refers you to will give full instructions on the doses of medication you should take, the blood tests you need and what the results mean.

 Our Gender Specialists

 GenderGP is a platform through which people can access all manner of support including medical support, where appropriate.
 We work with a network of doctors who have all been carefully selected due to their training, qualifications and passion for gender-affirming care.
 It has been necessary to adapt our model due to the significant barriers which can face doctors wanting to work with gender variant people.

 What guidance is there for UK GPs on this subject?